jimmy622001/eks-auto-mode-kafka-rancher/README.md

 # EKS Cluster with Kafka and Rancher
-Note: Comment out CDN and Kafka until EKS is running thereafter build the rest.

-This Terraform project deploys a production-ready EKS cluster on AWS with Kafka and Rancher for monitoring.
-The infrastructure is set up in a modular way with high availability in mind.
+Note: This infrastructure should be deployed in stages - start with EKS cluster, then enable Kafka and Rancher modules.

 ## Infrastructure Components